apache/metron/metron-deployment/packaging/ambari/metron-mpack/README.md

 There are a few limitations that should be addressed to improve the Metron MPack installation.

 * There is no external hosting for Metron packages (either RPMs or DEBs).
 These have to be built locally and installed on each host in a repository located at `/localrepo`.

-* Colocation of services should be enforced by Ambari.

 * Several configuration parameters used when installing Metron could retrieved from Ambari rather than requiring user input.